voodooattack/nexusjs/README.md

 ## Documentation

-The Nexus.js API is an ever-evolving creature of unbound dreams.
+The Nexus.js API is a shifting haze.
 Because it changes so much from commit to commit, no documentation is currently available; but you can look into the [tests directory](tests/) for an insight into how to use it.

 Fear not, though!
 For a comprehensive manual is planned!
 Along with a package manager to make Nexus proud!